Efficient Top-k s-Biplexes Search over Large Bipartite Graphs

 \subsection{Case Study: Social Recommendation}

-In this section, we study a real-world case where we apply the \emph{TBS} model in social recommendation.
-As a reference, we also test the top-$k$ $s$-biplex with most edges (TBSE) models \citep{yu2023maximum}.
+In this section, we study a real-world case where we apply the \emph{TBS} model in social recommendation. { The goal is to identify as many users as possible who share common interests and preferences, maximizing the coverage of relevant audiences.
+This enables more accurate recommendations and improves the effectiveness of targeted advertising.} As a reference, we also test the top-$k$ $s$-biplex with most edges (TBSE) models \citep{yu2023maximum}.
 Recall that the TBSE asks for the $k$ maximal $s$-biplexs with most edges, where the maximality is still defined with vertex number.
 Specifically, we use five social networks.
 The YouTube dataset contains users (w.l.o.g., denoted as \emph{left}) and their groups(denoted as \emph{right}).
 The Twitter dataset contains users (left) and the tags (right).
 The IMDB dataset contains movies (right) and actors (left) who participated in those movies.
 The AmazonRatings dataset contains users (left) and products (right) rated by those users.
 The Mooc dataset contains users (left) and course activities (right).
 All these datasets are collected from SNAP\footnote{https://snap.stanford.edu/data} and KONECT\footnote{http://konect.cc}.
-As shown in Table~\ref{tab:comprasion}, the maximal $s$-biplex with most vertices often identifies more users (left) who share common interests (right).
-In contrast, the maximal $s$-biplex with most edges often identifies a more dense subgraph by introducing more interests (right).
-To identify potential users for social recommendation, TBS is more preferred.
+As shown in Table~\ref{tab:comprasion}, the TBS often identifies more users (left) who share common interests (right) than TBSE. { Specifically, in the Mooc dataset, TBS identifies additional 1114, 483 and 408 users than TBSE.} { To maximize the coverage of potential audiences for social recommendation, TBS is more preferred.}